 - Assessment (36KB PDF)

-Private School applications should be submitted by January 30th, 2016.
+Deadline for submitting both the Public and Private K-12 school supports forms is May 31st.
 All applications will be reviewed and will be subject to the new policy.
 Check the website frequently for updates.

 - K-12 Policy (October 2017) – (435KB PDF)